-The QTE Boardroom Readiness class is designed to give technology executives the training they need to understand corporate governance, the emerging practice of digital and cybersecurity risk oversight and their expanding role in the boardroom.
+The QTE Boardroom Readiness Masterclass is designed to give technology executives the education they need to understand corporate governance, the emerging practice of digital and cybersecurity risk oversight and their expanding role in the boardroom.

-This is a business school learning experience for CIOs, CISOs and other technology executives, it is not an industry event.
+This is a business school learning experience for CIOs, CISOs and other technology executives taught by the leading expert in digital and cybersecurity risk oversight.
+It is not an industry event.